-Mr. Laws and the Company entered into an employment letter in December 2020 in connection with Mr. Laws' appointment as the Company's Executive Vice President, effective approximately February 1, 2021 and Executive Vice President, Chief Actuary effective April 1, 2021.
-The employment letter set forth certain terms of his employment, including his new hire salary, target annual incentive bonus opportunity, and eligibility to participate in the Company's long-term incentive plan, as well as a sign-on bonus in the amount of \$125,000, paid in 12 monthly payments.
-The letter also provided Mr. Laws with a car allowance of \$1,200 per month and relocation benefits.
-His relocation benefits include moving expenses for household goods and automobiles and their temporary storage as well as a trip to prepare and supervise such move, travel- and transportation-related expenses, including two house-hunting trips, temporary housing for up to 6 months, realtor fees and closing costs for the purchased home (excluding any financing costs), airfare for Mr. Laws to take two trips per month between Reno and his prior residence for up to 6 months if his family remains at the prior residence during such period (or alternatively, a lump sum payment of up to \$7,200), and a tax gross-up of the relocation expenses capped at \$45,000.
-His relocation expenses were required to be incurred before December 31, 2021.
-If Mr. Laws voluntarily terminates his employment with the Company prior to the two-year anniversary of his employment start date with the Company, he is required to reimburse the Company the full amount of his sign-on bonus and a prorated amount of the relocation benefits.
+During 2022, Mr. Laws was a party to an employment letter.
+Mr. Laws and the Company entered into the employment letter in December 2020 in connection with Mr. Laws' appointment as the Company's Executive Vice President, effective approximately February 1, 2021 and Executive Vice President, Chief Actuary effective April 1, 2021.
+The employment letter with Mr. Laws is for no specified term and may be terminated by either party generally at any time.
+The employment letter sets forth certain terms of his employment, including his new-hire salary, target annual incentive bonus opportunity, and eligibility to participate in the Company's long-term incentive plan, as well as a sign-on bonus in the amount of \$125,000, paid in 12 monthly payments.
+The letter also provided Mr. Laws with a car allowance of \$1,200 per month and relocation benefits which had been required to be incurred before December 31, 2021.
+If Mr. Laws voluntarily terminates his employment with the Company prior to the two-year anniversary of his employment start date with the Company, he is required to reimburse the Company (i) the full amount of his sign-on bonus and (ii) a prorated amount of the relocation benefits, which were provided to him in 2021.